 It is intended that the Board should comprise a majority of independent directors and the determination of independence will be made in the appointment process by the Treasurer.

-The Treasurer appoints one of the directors to be chairperson of the Corporation and one of the directors to be deputy chairperson.
+The Treasurer appoints one of the directors to be chair of the Corporation and may appoint one of the directors to be the deputy chair.

 5.2 Appointment and re-election of directors